chefconf-crc/crc-training/labs/lab_1.md

 ![Commiting to my branch](images/lab_0_fork.png "GUI shows availability to click on pull request.")
 ![Creating a pull request](images/lab_0_pull_request.png "Leave a comment and create pull request")

+## Join the Chef Community Slack

+Follow the instructions on the [Community Slack Page](http://community-slack.chef.io/) and then sign in to the Chef Community Slack.
+Join channel #chefconf-crc.
+You can either use Slack from a web browser or from the app.

+Questions?
+You can ping the Chef Staff support on Slack at:

+* sigje
+*

+## Outcomes

+* You will have logged into your node and configured git.
+* You will have updated the tools that your team uses and created a pull request.
+* You will have signed up for the Chef Community Slack.